International ecommerce

 Weglot’s language switcher

-We built our translation app with speed in mind.
-Using a proprietary mix of machine translation, Weglot instantly produces high-quality translations for website text in over 110 languages, ensuring a rapid response to market demands.
 Weglot also allows for excluded translation rules, enabling specific content types – such as legal disclaimers or brand names – to remain in their original language.
 All translations are stored in a central dashboard, making it easy to conduct post-editing work with team members and expert translators.

-Additionally, Weglot can handle translations for custom taxonomies and metadata, ensuring that all relevant content is accurately translated.
-Our Visual Editor provides a user-friendly interface to edit translations in context and for layout verification, allowing you to see how translations appear in real-time.
-Such a feature will enable you to handle right-to-left scripts without the need for a developer, and ensure that all translations fit visually with your page designs.
+Our Visual Editor provides a user-friendly interface to edit translations in context and for layout verification, allowing you to see how translations appear in real time.
+You can easily handle right-to-left scripts without a developer and ensure all translations fit visually with your page designs.

 Weglot’s Visual Editor